nvolenec-uno/CYBR8420-18FA-TeamPUVW/Code Analysis.md

 ##  Server Recovery Assurance Case - Manual Code Review</br>

-A manual review of Samba source for module Samba/source4/smbd/server.c is the primary modulehandling startup</br>
+A manual review of Samba source for module Samba/source4/smbd/server.c is the primary module handling startup</br>
 and recovery.
 There was one error in the module:</br>
 </br>
 ### Error 1 - Null pointer